hoidn/PtychoPINN/scripts/training/README.md

 - Coordinates (x, y) of the scan points
 - Diffraction patterns
-- Initial guess of the probe function
+- Ground truth of the probe function
 - Scan indices for each diffraction pattern
-- (Optional) Initial guess of the object
+- (Optional) Ground truth of the object

 The data should be provided as a NumPy `.npz` file with the following keys:
 - `xcoords`: x coordinates of the scan points